bandanna2k/parkrun-stats/README.md

   Phil O'Keefe went down -1 because Robert Gunther jumped up above him.
   Tony Collins down -2 because he ran in Canada

 - 1/4/2024 - Question - Revisit pIndex downloads.
   I don't think the criteria for downloading the athletes its correct.
   Criteria is NZ regional pIndex > 5 (so 6 onwards) - This is correct.

 - 1/4/2024 - Bug - Why is 1311970 not getting collected for pIndex.
 No bug.
 1311970 has NZ pIndex of 5 (needs to be 6)

 - 1/4/2024 - Issue - Can Weekly Results be optimised - Assume next event number (Can't assume, this downloads all missing events)

-## Ideas

-- Add unique runs to Most Events???

 # QUERIES